 At only 17 years old, Chiara Pellacani is already a two-time European Champion, in both springboard and platform diving.
 Yet, her career has only just begun, and she is now training to qualify for next year’s Olympics in Tokyo.

 When Pellacani was a child, she used to do lifesaving swimming.
 She took up diving when a classmate asked her to give a try.
 She has not stopped since.

-Her first international success in the senior team came in 2018 when she won the gold with Elena Bertocchi in 3-metre synchronised diving at the European Championships in Glasgow.
+Her first international success in the senior team came in 2018 when she won the gold with Elena Bertocchi in three-metre synchronised diving at the European Championships in Glasgow.

 “Elena and Noemi helped me grow as an athlete and as a person.
-Partnering with them helped me become calmer and manage my anxiety during competitions,” she said.
+Partnering with them helped me become calmer and better manage my anxiety during competitions,” she said.

 Now, only two competitions stand between Pellacani and her Tokyo dream — the Italian Championships and the World Cup.
 She will need to finish first at the Italian Championships to qualify for the World Cup.
 And then she will need to finish as one of the top 18 in the individual event and top eight in the synchronised event at the World Cup to book a flight to Tokyo.

-The duo had retired after winning silver at the 2016 Olympics in Rio and they both started their own family.
+The duo had retired after the 2016 Olympics in Rio and they both started their own family.
 They returned to the sport at the end of 2018 and started training again with the hope to qualify for one more Olympics, and to participate in Tokyo as mothers.

 It will not be an easy task for Pellacani to beat them to keep the Olympic dream alive.

 “Competing against them is an incentive for me to do even better in my own competitions, and to improve my dives,” said Pellacani.